Why Menopause Support at Work Matters

 Experience + Credentials

-With more than 20 years of experience in nonprofit leadership, policy development, and organizational culture work, I bring a uniquely comprehensive skillset to supporting employers in developing menopause-supportive work place policies and culture.
+With more than 20 years of experience in nonprofit leadership, policy development, and organizational culture work, I bring a unique and comprehensive skillset to supporting employers in developing and sustaining a menopause-supportive workplace.

-My background allows me to bridge the worlds of HR practice, employee experience, and holistic care—making my approach both strategic and human-centered.
+My background allows me to bridge the worlds of HR best practice, risk assessment, employee experience, and holistic care—making my approach both strategic and human-centered.